HTTP node

 Headers

-Add custom HTTP headers to the request.
+Configure headers in the Headers parameter.
 Select Add new header to define key-value pairs such as Authorization, Content-Type, or any custom headers required by the target API.

 Body